ventus-ag/documentation/content/products/networking/routers.md

 ![](../../../assets/images/routers/3.png?width=35pc&classes=border,shadow)
   - *Name* - set a name for the Router;
   - *Description* - set a description for the new Router;
-  - *Enable external gateway* - make a mark if you need to open access to the Internet for your VMs with this Router.
+  - *Enable external gateway* - select it if you want to use the router as a gateway for instances created in private network.
+In other words, it will let instances from private network access to internet.

 After these steps, the newly created Router will be added to the *Routers page* with the status ACTIVE.

-As a next step, is highly recommended to attach already created internal Interfaces to this Router and optionally add custom routes.

 ### Add Interface to the Router

+{{% notice note %}}
+Router can be connected to one or more private networks by adding it's interface to network.
+{{% /notice %}}

 To add Interfaces to the already created Router do the following:
-- ensure that you have already created Network with associated Subnets, which Interfaces you want to add to the Router;
+- ensure that you have already created Network with associated Subnets;
   To find information about how to create internal Network and Subnet use the articles [Networks](https://docs.ventuscloud.eu/products/networking/networks/), [Subnets](https://docs.ventuscloud.eu/products/networking/subnets/);
 - open the *Router details page* - for this, click on the **Name** of the corresponding Router: